university-of-york/research-it-documentation/docs/source/using_viking/jobscripts_program_specific.rst

     file.
 Use the MATLAB function "isdeployed" in your MATLAB startup file to determine the appropriate execution environment when including file and folder paths, and recompile your application.

-Certain ``MATLAB`` features are not available in standalone programs, so it is worth being aware of what these are to avoid trouble when running your program.
-You can find a list of ineligible features here, and comprehensive documentation of supported features `in the Mathworks docs <https://uk.mathworks.com/products/compiler/compiler_support.html?s_tid=srchtitle>`_.

 Running standalone programs